A month on, here's where we are in Finland and Sweden's NATO accession process - How smart Technology changing lives

 “Finland and Sweden joining the Alliance will further strengthen NATO’s collective security and deepen the transatlantic partnership,” he also said, adding: “I look forward to signing the accession protocols and welcoming Sweden and Finland, two strong democracies with highly capable militaries, into the greatest defensive alliance in history.”

+He then officially signed the Instruments of Ratification on 9 August in the presence of the Swedish and Finnish ambassadors to the US.

-The votes in the US and Italy came just a day after French lawmakers also backed the two countries’ accession to NATO in a 209-46 ballot.
+The votes in the US Congress and Italian parliament came just a day after French lawmakers also backed the two countries’ accession to NATO in a 209-46 ballot.

 Finland, which borders Russia, and Sweden were traditionally against joining the military alliance but public opinion in both countries swiftly changed after Moscow launched its war against Ukraine on 24 February.
 Less than two months later, they simultaneously handed in their official letters of application.